ciaraosull/project-3-mastermind/README.md

 *   Standard Font - for clarity & Line Spacing.
 Used on Title & Winner Message

 *   Digital Font - for letters having a locked-in effect.
-Used on sub-title and game lost message to depict code not broken or cracked.
+Used on sub-title and game lost message to depict code not broken or code not cracked.
+This is a little hard to read but the fun point of using this font is exactly that.
+The letters are presented locked in a grid and to read them is on par with trying to figure out and break a code, which fits nicely with the theme of the game.
+The text in this font is not detrimental to understanding the game or instructions, it is purely for fun and decoration so it should not matter if it is not read.

 **Colour**
 To change the font colour and background colour of some words [Colorama](https://pypi.org/project/colorama/) was imported.
 Colorama was added to requirements.txt then for deployment.